thuyanduong-flatiron/lecture-starter-code/Mod1/9-Active-Record-Associations/README.md

   - File name and class name must match (words, not title case) `belongs_to :hospital`
 `has_many :hospitals`

-## Migrations
-- Addition to the database
-- "Version Control"
-- Set of changes to the shape of our database

 ### Steps
 1. Create migration